digital-archives/HISTGA1011/slides/week_02_slide_deck.md

   <span class="square"></span>
 </div>

-<div class="activity-title">Mini Activity - OAIS Flex</div>
+<div class="activity-title">Mini Activity - LightWright</div>

 Pretend you are bringing Parichy's LightWorks data into an OAIS.
 Can you guess what might be the:
-* Content Data Information
+* Content Data Information?
-* Representation Information:
-  * Structure Information
-  * Semantic Information
+* Representation Information (Structure Information, Semantic Information)?

 ---